w3c/wai-website/pages/standards-guidelines/wcag/non-web-ict.md

 ## Who WCAG2ICT is for {#for}

 The WCAG2ICT Group Note is for anyone wanting to understand how WCAG 2 can be applied to non-web documents and software, including:
-* accessibility standards organizations - to provide them with the non-web language in WCAG success criteria and definitions, as well as the interpretation notes to help them make adjustments or notes that might be needed when WCAG is applied to specific technologies,
+* accessibility standards organizations — to provide them with the non-web language in WCAG success criteria and definitions, as well as the interpretation notes to help them make adjustments or notes that might be needed when WCAG is applied to specific technologies,
-* ICT managers who are familiar with WCAG - to enable them to quickly get an overview of using WCAG as an accessibility benchmark for non-web ICT,
+* ICT managers who are familiar with WCAG — to enable them to quickly get an overview of using WCAG as an accessibility benchmark for non-web ICT,
 * technology developers and designers — to provide them with the non-web language substitutions for language in WCAG success criteria, where existing accessibility standards do not contain an interpretation,
 * policy makers (including regulators when making regulations) — to inform them how the WCAG2ICT Group Note is being used to influence standards requirements where WCAG is being applied to non-web ICT, and
-* others, including auditors, educators, litigators, vendors - to help them learn more about digital accessibility.
+* others, including auditors, educators, litigators, and vendors — to help them learn more about digital accessibility.

 ## What is in WCAG2ICT {#whatis}

 WCAG2ICT provides:

 -   **overall context** for applying WCAG 2 to non-web documents and software,
--   **guidance on applying the WCAG principles, guidelines, and Levels A and AA success criteria** to non-web documents and software,
+-   **guidance on applying WCAG principles, guidelines, and Levels A and AA success criteria** to non-web documents and software,
--   **key Terms** related to applying WCAG 2 to non-web documents and software,
+-   **key terms** related to applying WCAG 2 to non-web documents and software,
 -   **comments on the definitions** in the WCAG 2 Glossary,
 -   **comments on conformance**, and
 -   **background information** on some topics.